FiscalNote/BillSum/README.md

 - BERT_CLASSIFIER_DIR: directory where new model should

+After this procedure is run, two files will be generated in the BERT_CLASSIFIER_DIR: test_results.tsv / ca_test_results.tsv -- this contain sentence level predictions for each test sentence.
+Rename the `test_results.tsv` file to `us_test_results.tsv`.
+Then copy both of them over to the `bert_data` folder.

 5. Evaluate results using `bill_sum/bert_helpers/evaluate_bert.py`.
 Change the prefix variable to point to `BERT_CLASSIFIER_DIR` from above.

 Results will be stored under `PREFIX/score_data/`